Understanding Tax Audits in Canada

 You should know that when you sign your income tax return, or remit it electronically, you are stating that your return is correct and true.
 It is irrelevant who prepared your return - you, your spouse, a friend, a relative or a tax preparation professional.

-The Difference Between a CRA Review and CRA Audit
+The Difference Between A CRA Review And CRA Audit

+During reviews, CRA tries to educate you, the taxpayer, in addition to verifying your income reported.
 If you receive a request for documentation or receipts under the review process, it does not mean you are being audited.

 Tax Reviews - The Pre-Assessment Review